 Technology, particularly in high turnover areas such as the MACs, can be used to support the enforcement process by improving compliance and making enforcement less labor intensive.
-Technology can also improve the efficiency of enforcement activities where the method of 'tyre-chalking' is easily evaded.

-One example is in Church Street where the parking sensors installed as part of the Smart parking initiative can record the length of time a vehicle has occupied a space and trigger an alert to the parking officers once they have stayed beyond the allowable time.
+For example, in Church Street, the parking sensors installed as part of the Smart parking initiative can record the length of time a vehicle has occupied a space and trigger an alert to the parking officers once they have stayed beyond the allowable time.